Antvirf/stui/README.md

     ```
     <!-- REPLACE_SHORTCUTS_END -->

-4. Configure custom plugins/shortcuts - configure `-config-file` argument or create a file in the default location `/home/$USER/.config/stui.yaml`:
+4. Configure custom plugins/shortcuts - configure `-config-dir` argument or create a `.yaml`/`.yml` file in the default location `/home/$USER/.config/stui.d./`.
+Files are processed in alphabetical order.
+Please note that plugin configs are **concatenated**, not merged.

-    - Full list of available keys are [here](https://github.com/gdamore/tcell/blob/781586687ddb57c9d44727dc9320340c4d049b11/key.go#L83-L202)
+    - Full list of available keybinds can be found [here](https://github.com/gdamore/tcell/blob/781586687ddb57c9d44727dc9320340c4d049b11/key.go#L83-L202).
     - If several keybinds match, first plugin defined for that page takes priority.
-    - Plugins are processed last, they cannot override existing keybinds.
+    - Plugins are processed after existing keybinds, and cannot override the defaults.
-    - Any column in a given table view is available for use, following standard [Go template](https://pkg.go.dev/text/template) syntax
+    - Any column in a given table view is available for use, following standard [Go template](https://pkg.go.dev/text/template) syntax.

     <!-- REPLACE_CONFIG_EXAMPLE_START -->
     ```yaml